Hero-learn/PowerShell-Scripts/README.md

-Self-Service Password Reset Tool Using PowerShell and Active Directory This PowerShell script allows users to reset their passwords through a self-service portal, leveraging Active Directory (AD) for user management and authentication.
-It provides a simple way for organizations to enable users to reset their passwords without needing administrative intervention.
+# Active Directory User Management Script

+## Overview
+This PowerShell script provides a set of functions for managing Active Directory (AD) user accounts.
+It allows IT administrators to automate tasks such as creating new users, resetting passwords, enabling/disabling user accounts, adding users to groups, and generating user account reports.
+By using this script, repetitive administrative tasks can be automated, improving efficiency and reducing errors.

+## Features
+- **Create-NewUser**: Automates the process of creating new AD users with specified attributes (e.g., username, full name, password).
+- **Reset-UserPassword**: Resets user passwords in Active Directory.
+- **Enable-UserAccount**: Enables disabled user accounts in AD.
+- **Disable-UserAccount**: Disables active user accounts in AD.
+- **Add-UserToGroup**: Adds users to specified AD groups.
+- **Generate-UserReport**: Generates a CSV report of user accounts, including details like last logon date and account status.

-Prerequisites
+## Prerequisites
-PowerShell: The script is compatible with PowerShell 5.1 and later.
+- **PowerShell**: This script uses PowerShell 5.1 or later.
-Active Directory: The tool interacts with an Active Directory environment.
-Active Directory Module for Windows PowerShell: This must be installed and accessible on the machine running the script.
+- **Active Directory Module**: Ensure that the Active Directory module for PowerShell is installed.
+The module is usually available in Windows Server editions or can be installed through RSAT (Remote Server Administration Tools) for Windows client editions.

+## Setup and Usage